csswizardry/csswizardry.github.com/_posts/2010-01-26-a-suitable-alternativeon-proper-use-of-alt-attributes.markdown

 Also, for any pages that use similar images repeatedly but are slightly different to one another, make sure your alt attributes reflect these differences.
 A good example would be my portfolio page.
-Instead of using `alt="Screenshot"` over and over again I used text like `alt="Screenshot of Suzanna Haworth’s website"` and `alt="Screenshot of RAAMaudio UK Ltd."` etc.
+Instead of using `alt="Screenshot"` over and over again I used text like `alt="Screenshot of RAAMaudio UK Ltd."` etc.